YourLocalCatGirl/notion-sidebar-tamer-userscript/README.md

 <h1 align="center">Notion Sidebar Tamer Userscript</h1>

 <p align="center">
-Disable the hover sidebar in Notion.
+Fork of chrome extension that disables the Notion sidebar appearing on hover to the userscript that can be used in Firefox.
 <br>

 ## Introduction